Rockies vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- The Diamondbacks will hand the ball to Ryne Nelson (1-2) for his 11th start of the season.
+- The Diamondbacks will hand the ball to Zac Gallen (6-2) for his 12th start of the season.

 |Opponent